cybercoderbot/carnd_term1/P3-BehavioralCloning/README.md

 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
+To collect the data that are most representable of the correct steering, I drove the car on the track for multiple laps, and in each lap the car tries to stay in the center as much as possible.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
+Also, since the car mainly drives couner-clockwise on the road, the images are flipped with corresponding steering angles negated to reduce this left-turn bias.

 **Model Architecture and Training Strategy**